KeltonMVP/rules/docs/index.en.md

 <span style="color:var(--pink);">1.7.2</span> Players with houses bought from the shop need at least 10 REAL hours in the last 2 months not to lose them.

 <span style="color:var(--pink);">1.7.3</span> If you cannot play we suggest selling your properties so you don't lose them.
 You cannot recover properties lost due to inactivity.

-Attempts of trying to hide properties from inactive accounts will not stop you from losing them.
+<span style="color:var(--pink);">1.7.4</span> Attempts of trying to hide properties from inactive accounts will not stop you from losing them.

 !!! example "Info note"
     The last 2 months of gameplay are always considered the last 2 months before the current month.